sadhanaavasarala/learning-library/articles/SolutionEngineeringNATD.md

 ## Recent Project Presentation

 During this presentation, we would like you to provide an overview (or demonstration) of a development project on which you have recently worked.
-Provide examples of the technology, programming languages and methodologies you used during this project.
+Provide examples of the technology, programming languages, and methodologies you used during this project.
 Feel free to use the whiteboard or laptop available in the interview room.
 If you use powerpoint, please keep your presentation to approximately 5 slides.

 ## Touch the Cloud Presentation